navahas/merkle-tree-api/README.md

 - By contrast, get_proof always runs with logarithmic complexity (O(log n)), regardless of the tree size or updates.

 > [!NOTE]
-> O() (Big O notation) describes how the time or space required by an operation grows as the input size increases:
+> O() (Big O notation) describes how performance scales with input size:
+>
-> •	O(1) → constant time (fast and does not depend on input size)
+> - O(1) → constant time (fast and does not depend on input size)
-> •	O(n) → time grows linearly with the number of leaves
+> - O(n) → time grows linearly with the number of leaves
-> •	O(log n) → time grows slowly as the number of leaves increases (like doubling the tree size only adds one extra step)
+> - O(log n) → time grows slowly as the number of leaves increases (like doubling the tree size only adds one extra step)

 Future benchmarks should explore how get_root scales at various tree sizes